MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 You've created a file policy that applies a highly confidential sensitivity label to externally shared files located in the Mark 8 Project folders in SharePoint and OneDrive.
 Once a matching file is detected, Defender for Cloud Apps will apply the label automatically.
 -->

-## Task 8 – Create a file policy to label externally shared files
+## Task 9 – Create a file policy to label externally shared files

-In this task, you'll create a file policy that automatically applies a sensitivity label to files that are shared outside your organization.
-This type of policy helps protect sensitive content by ensuring externally shared files are labeled and governed according to your data loss prevention (DLP) strategy.
+Finally, you'll create a file policy that automatically applies a sensitivity label to files shared externally.
+This ensures sensitive content remains protected even when shared outside the organization.

 1. In **Microsoft Defender**, navigate to **Cloud apps** > **Policies** > **Policy management**.